 Hi!
 I’m Michelle Lim, and I live in NYC.
-I’m a founding software engineer at Warp.
-I also write essays.
+I’m a founding software engineer at Warp and an angel investor.
+I also write essays on engineering, technocultural phenomena, and film.
 You can find me at Twitter, Linkedin, Github or email.

 Stop just using “Frontend” or

 Why the “frontend” vs “backend” engineering axis doesn't map well to engineers’ psychology.
 And